Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

 In conclusion, we used PIMC simulations to investigate the liquid to gas first-order transition in attractive binary Bose mixtures characterizing its critical point.
-The emerging picture shows intriguing analogies with the physics of classical fluids captured by van der Waals theory of real gases.
+The emerging picture shows intriguing analogies with the physics of classical fluids captured by Van der Waals theory of real gases.
 The mixture is, though, ultradilute and Bose condensed and the critical parameters are determined by quantum effects.
-Interesting new directions include the superfluid properties in the liquid phase and the physics of the liquid-gas interface.
-The critical behavior could be further analyzed using the fourth-order cumulant of the block density distribution, as in previous studies on the classical liquid-gas coexistence~\cite{Rovere_1990}.
+Interesting new directions include the superfluid properties in the liquid phase, the physics of the liquid-gas interface and the study of asymmetric mixtures (different scattering lengths and different atomic masses) where a richer scenario of the liquid to gas transition is expected to occur.
+The data presented in this Letter are freely available from Ref.~\cite{spada_2023_7845396}.\\